310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Tomoya %}
-No, it’s fine that you are… But if you were a girl, then even though it’s not what you meant, I could’ve mistaken what you said as something else….
+No, it’s fine that you are… But if you were a girl, then even though it’s not what you meant, I could’ve mistaken what you said as something else…
 {% endbubble %}

 {% bubble Hajime %}
 Mistaken what I…?

-Ah—Um!
-When I said I love you, I meant it as friends!!
+Ah—!
+Uu~ When I said I love you, I meant it as friends!!
 {% endbubble %}

 {% bubble Tomoya %}